Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj11.md

 #### Usage

-toolObj.showTransformHandles(bShow)
+ToolObj.showTransformHandles(bShow)

 #### Parameters

-**bShow** A Boolean value that determines whether to show or hide the free transform handles for the current tool (true shows the handles; false hides them).
+**bShow** `boolean`; A boolean value that determines whether to show or hide the free transform handles for the current tool (true shows the handles; false hides them).

 #### Returns